This information is current as of April 2022. The following may change based on CDC guidelines and recommendations by

 Many changes have been made to our regular operations to ensure the safety of our campers and staff.
 If you have any questions of concerns, please feel free to email us at firstname.lastname@example.org or through the Contact page.

-Indoor classrooms are set up to allow at least 6 feet of distance between campers.
-Campers will be required to remain in their seats unless they need to get up one at a time to use the restroom, gather supplies or wash their hands.
-Each classroom will have open windows and oscillating fans and air conditioners or fans and air purifiers to provide plenty of air flow.
+Indoor classrooms are set up to allow at least 3 feet of distance between campers.
+Each classroom will have either open windows and oscillating fans and air conditioners or fans and air purifiers to provide plenty of clean air flow.

-Ordinarily, groups rotate between classrooms throughout the day.
-This summer, each group will use only two classrooms each day - one room in the morning and a different one in the afternoon, to avoid crowding in the hallways.
+Like last summer, each group will use only two classrooms each day - one room in the morning and a different one in the afternoon, to avoid crowding in the hallways.
 Rooms will be thoroughly sanitized between groups.

-Lunch is shortened to a 25 minute time period, not including time to wash hand and gather lunch boxes (from a 40 minute lunch/recess combination).
+Lunch is 30 minutes, not including time to wash hand and gather lunch boxes.
 This should be enough time to eat but if a camper needs more time we will adjust that group's lunch time.
 Campers will bring their own lunch and water bottles to camp.
-Water fountains will not be available.
 Groups will eat outdoors when the weather allows and will sit on tarps that are marked to allow for social distancing.
-In case of rain, campers will eat in the classroom and will spread out to allow for even greater distancing - so no more than 5 people in a classroom or 12 people spread out in the large cafeteria room.
-Our goal is to have at least 10 feet between anyone eating indoors.
+In case of rain, campers will eat in the classroom and will spread out to allow for even greater distancing.
 If a parent is uncomfortable with their child eating indoors, they are welcome to pick their child up on rainy days before lunch time.

 All facilities will be thoroughly cleaned and sanitized every day and commonly used spaces like bathrooms will be sanitized throughout the day.
 Classrooms will be thoroughly sanitized between groups.